MurphyRP/AmazonBedrock/README.md

 ## What You'll Learn
 - How to set up your AWS credentials on your computer
 - How to run your first conversation with AI models on Bedrock
-- Understanding the basics without being a developer
+- Understanding the basics to leverage in the AI Challenge!

 ##  What You'll Need
 1. **Your AWS credentials** (provided by your admin)